Background pattern

 3. How to take SPECTRACEF 200 mg film-coated tablets

-Follow exactly the administration instructions of this medication indicated by your doctor or pharmacist.
+Follow the administration instructions of this medicine indicated by your doctor or pharmacist exactly.
 In case of doubt, consult your doctor or pharmacist again.
-Remember to take your medication.
+Remember to take your medicine.
 Your doctor will indicate the duration of treatment with SPECTRACEF.

-The recommended dose of this medication and the administration frequency is as follows:
+The recommended dose of this medicine and the frequency of administration are as follows:

 Adults and adolescents (over 12 years)